 Austin’s Congress Avenue Bridge bats typically emerge around sundown, which is just before or after dinnertime for most people.
 Fortunately, the area around the bridge is chock full of restaurants, ranging from budget-friendly to super fancy.

-Located inside the Four Seasons hotel, Trio boasts a gorgeous indoor space as well as a nice outdoor area overlooking Lady Bird Lake.
+Located inside the Four Seasons hotel, Ciclo restaurant boasts a gorgeous indoor space as well as a nice outdoor area overlooking Lady Bird Lake.
 While the prices are a little steep, you can get a taste of the high life at a bargain price during happy hour.
-Try the biscuits with bacon jam.
-Yum.
-If you can afford it, go for the ceviche or the beef carpaccio.
 98 San Jacinto Boulevard; (512) 685-8300

 South of the Lake

 Featuring two sand volleyball courts and standard pub grub, Aussie’s is a sports bar with an easygoing vibe.
 The food won’t win any awards, but if you’re looking for a beer and affordable burgers or fish tacos, Aussie’s is a relaxing place to wind down.
 306 Barton Springs Road; (512) 480-0952

 With high ceilings, wooden floors and tons of natural light, Zax has a comfortable, casual vibe.
 The salad with jerk salmon consistently earns raves, as does the Zax version of the Cuban sandwich.
 For starters, try the olive and cheese platter.
 312 Barton Springs Road; (512) 481-0100